Even if you are not VAT registered and don’t intend to be, some of these rules affect all business owners operating in Georgia.

-Whenever the service recipient is a non-VATable person and the service is electronically rendered, the place of supply shall be the location where the recipient is based (article 162.1.14.c).
+Whenever the service recipient is a non-VATable person and the service is electronically rendered, the place of supply shall be the location where the recipient is based (GTC Article 162.1.14.c).
 Thus, these types of services provided to individuals outside the territory of Georgia should not be VATable in Georgia.
-The might incur VAT from the country in which they are supplied and you should check the rules on this with a local adviser.
+They might incur VAT from the country in which they are supplied and you should check the rules on this with a local adviser.

-Also, in Article 157.p.h above you find “h) provision of distance learning;” is exempt.
+Also, in GTC Article 157.p.h., you will find that the “provision of distance learning” is exempt.

 - Digital Products Provider

-- Provides digital/downloadable products (let’s say Excel templates)
+- Provides digital/downloadable products (for example, Excel templates).

-Provision of digital products falls under the definition of electronically rendered services (article 157.p.a).
-As with case study 1 & 2 above, the non VATable persons are taxed based on the country of the recipient, not the supplier.
-The same with the VATable clients.
+Provision of digital products falls under the definition of electronically rendered services (GTC Article 157.p.a).
+As with case studies 1 & 2 above, the non VATable persons are taxed based on the country of the recipient, not the supplier.
+The same is true of the VATable clients.

 Need help with your VAT registration, accounting, or any other tax issues?
 Get your questions answered at a free consultation with one of our expert advisers.
 Online via zoom, or in-person in Tbilisi.